A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems: Literature Review

 \subsection{Reinforcement Learning}

 Reinforcement learning \citep{sutton1998reinforcement} is an area of machine learning that has been successfully applied to solve complex sequential decision problems.
-RL is concerned with the question of how a software agent should choose an action to maximize a cumulative reward.
-RL is a popular tool in telecommunications, robot control, and game playing, to name a few (see \cite{li2017deep}).
+RL is concerned with the question of how an agent should choose an action to maximize a cumulative reward.
+RL is a popular tool in telecommunications, robot control, and game playing, to name a few (see \cite{li2017deep} for more applications and details).

-Consider an agent that interacts with an environment.
-In each time step $t$, the agent observes the current state of the system, $s_t \in \mathbb{S}$ (where $\mathbb{S}$ is the set of possible states), chooses an action $a_t \in \mathbb{A}(s_t)$ (where $\mathbb{A}(s_t)$ is the set of possible actions when the system is in state $s_t$), and gets reward $r_t \in \mathbb{R}$; and then the system transitions randomly into state $s_{t+1} \in S$.
+RL considers an agent that interacts with an environment.
+In each time step $t$, the agent observes the current state of the system, $s_t \in \mathcal{S}$ (where $\mathcal{S}$ is the set of possible states), chooses an action $a_t \in \mathcal{A}(s_t)$ (where $\mathcal{A}(s_t)$ is the set of possible actions when the system is in state $s_t$), and gets reward $r_t \in \mathbb{R}$; and then the system transitions randomly into state $s_{t+1} \in \mathcal{S}$.
 This procedure is known as a {\em Markov decision process} (MDP) (see Figure \ref{fig:RL}), and RL algorithms can be applied to solve this type of problem.